Knotis/knotisapi-js/docs/source/basics.rst

     });

-The response object on a sucessful credentials request will contain an access_token that needs to be submited as a header to all endpoint requiring user authentication
+The response object on a successful credentials request will contain an access_token that needs to be submited as a header to all endpoint requiring user authentication

             ``-H "Authorization: Bearer <access_token>"``